Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 What about burdock root, dandelion, and sea moss?

-A safer and more useful natural plan for blood pressure support
+A safer natural plan for blood pressure support

 1. Start with a DASH-style plate most days.
-Focus on vegetables, fruit, beans, whole grains, nuts, and other minimally processed foods.
-[NHLBI, 2026]
+Build meals around vegetables, fruit, beans, whole grains, nuts, seeds, and other minimally processed foods.
+DASH does not require specialty foods or a cleanse.
+[NHLBI DASH, 2026]

-5. Move in a way you can sustain.
-Walking, resistance exercise, and short structured sessions can all support blood pressure over time.
-For a practical routine, see our exercise for blood pressure guide, and if you want a brief option, our isometric exercise for blood pressure guide covers handgrip and wall sits.[NHLBI, 2024]
+5. Move in a way you can repeat.
+Walking, resistance training, and structured isometric exercises can support blood pressure over time.
+For practical options, see our exercise for blood pressure guide and isometric exercise for blood pressure guide.
+[NHLBI Treatment, 2024]

 Who should be especially careful with herbs and supplements?